jonwho/dotfiles/VIM.md

 ```
 ctags -R .
 ```
+[vim-easytags](https://github.com/xolox/vim-easytags) will auto-regenerate tags as you edit files in your project so you don't have to manually update.

 ## the_silver_searcher
 Must install separately onto your system first otherwise fzf.vim plugin won't find the executable.
 Find it here [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher).
+This lets you run the ex command `:Ag` to search patterns within files.